sverze/aws-bedrock-mcp-lambda/README.md

-# AWS Lambda Handling MCP Client and Server vis Bedrock
+# AWS Lambda Handling MCP Client and Server using Bedrock

 This project demonstrates how to create an MCP client and server hosted in an AWS lambda accessed via API Gateway that interacts with AWS Bedrock as the model.